sroucheray/web.dev/src/site/content/en/blog/lighthouse-ci/index.md

 npm install -g @lhci/cli
 ```

 Lighthouse CI is configured by placing a `lighthouserc.js` file in the root of your project's repo.
 This file is mandatory and will contain Lighthouse CI related configuration information.
+Although Lighthouse CI can be [configured to be used without a git repo](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/configuration.md#build-context), the instructions in this article assume that your project repo is configured to use git.

 2. In the root of your repository, create a `lighthouserc.js` [configuration file](https://github.com/GoogleChrome/lighthouse-ci/blob/v0.4.1/docs/configuration.md#configuration-file).